Michael-Bar/Machine_learning_infrared/README.md

 # Overview

-These scripts use mid-infrared spectroscopy data to predict soil properties.
-They represent a significant edit and improvement over the base ICRAF scripts (in that they actually work for One Acre Fund data, produce bootstrap CIs, and allow easy expansion for additional methods).
+These scripts use mid-infrared spectroscopy data to predict soil properties from a library of wet chemistry results.

+The scripts run a PLS and RF algorithm on spectra, the code is augmented with Monte Carlo error estimation and a generalisable code base (to allow more models to be tested)